-At Key Stage 1 the only statutory assessment for science is teacher assessment and therefore assessments will be recorded appropriately and some examples of work held in portfolios.
-Levels awarded will be related to the national curriculum level descriptors and will be moderated within the school.
+At Key Stage 1 the only statutory assessment for science is teacher assessment and therefore assessments will be recorded appropriately.
+Standards will be moderated within the school.

 At Key Stage 2 similar arrangements will be followed.
-The assessment of AT 1 will rely on a mixture of evidence from pupils' everyday practical work throughout the Key Stage and more independent investigations carried out by the pupils.
+The assessment of pupils will rely on a mixture of evidence from pupils' everyday practical work throughout the Key Stage and more independent investigations carried out by the pupils.

 Across both Key Stages, the teacher assessment exemplification materials will be used to support teachers' assessment of science.
-In addition, the science subject leader keeps samples of children's work in a portfolio and uses these to demonstrate what the expected level of achievement is in science for each age group in the school.